The facts about this year’s flu vaccine

 Early in each year, in order to manufacture flu vaccine for as many people as possible, the World Health Organization (WHO) makes its recommendations for which strains the flu vaccine should target.
 This year, according to IFL Science, WHO made its recommendations in February, and A H3N2 was included.
 The drifted strain was discovered in small numbers at the end of March.

 Like with many diseases and illnesses, young children, expecting mothers and the elderly are most susceptible to influenza.
 Vaccination is important to protect yourself and others.
 Not everyone is healthy enough to receive the vaccine, which comes in the form of a shot or nasal mist, to protect themselves, so it’s up to everyone to work together to minimize the spread of the potentially fatal disease.

 While the vaccine may not prevent someone from getting influenza A H3N2, it may keep a person from getting severe influenza requiring a critical-care stay.
 It’s not too late to vaccinate, and it’s vital to do so.
 Learn more about additional resources to protect you from the flu and how to get your vaccination.

-Patsy Stinchfield, infectious disease nurse practitioner, is the Director of Infection Prevention & Control and the Children’s Immunization Project at Children’s Hospitals and Clinics of Minnesota.
+Patsy Stinchfield, infectious disease nurse practitioner, is the Director of Infection Prevention & Control and the Children’s Immunization Project at Children’s Minnesota.